Importing plant based food, drink and supplements

-The Department of Agriculture and Water Resources is responsible for managing the biosecurity risks and consumer safety requirements relating to plant based products for human consumption (food, drink, medicine and therapeutics) imported to Australia.
+The Department of Agriculture, Water and the Environment is responsible for managing the biosecurity risks and consumer safety requirements relating to plant based products for human consumption (food, drink, medicine and therapeutics) imported to Australia.

 This is administered under two sets of legislation, each with their own separate purpose and requirements: